metarhia/impress/README.md

 const res = await metacom.api.example.citiesByCountry({ countryId: 3 });
 ```

-### Metarhia and Impress application server way
+## Metarhia and impress application server way

-- Applied code needs to be simple and secure, so we use code sandboxing with v8
+- Applied code needs to be simple and secure, so we use sandboxing with v8
-  isolated contexts, worker threads and minimal trusted npm dependencies;
+  isolated contexts, worker threads and javascript closures;
-- Domain code needs to be separated from system code; so we use DDE, layered
+- Domain code should be separated from system code; so we use DDD, layered
-  (onion) architecture, DI, SOLID:DIP principle and contract-based approach;
+  (onion) architecture, DI, SOLID and GRASP principles, contract-based approach;
-- Impress supports both stateful applications with RPC and client-session
+- Impress supports stateful applications with RPC and client-session sticky to
-  sticky to servers; microservices, centralized and distributed architecture;
+  servers; microservices, centralized or distributed architecture;
-- No I/O is faster even than async I/O, so we hold state in memory and use
+- No I/O is faster even than async I/O, so we hold state in memory, share it
-  lazy I/O for persistent storage;
+  among multiple threads and use lazy I/O for persistent storage;
+- We use just internal trusted dependencies, no third-party npm packages;
+  total Metarhia technology stack size is less than 2mb.

 ## Features

-- Auto API routing, just create endpoint files as an async js lambda function;
+- **Auto API routing**, just create endpoint files as an async function;
-- API code live reload with file system watch (when files change on disk);
+- Code **live reload** with file system watch (when files change on disk);
-- Graceful shutdown and application state recovery after reload;
+- **Graceful shutdown** and application state recovery after reload;
-- Minimum code size and dependencies;
+- **Minimal dependencies** and code size;
-- Can scale on multiple threads and servers;
+- Can scale with **multiple threads** and servers;
-- Code sandboxing for security, dependency injection, and context isolation;
+- Code **sandboxing** for security and context isolation;
+- Auto module loader with **dependency injection** for namespaces;
+- **Layered architecture** out of the box: core, domain, API, client;
 - Utilize multiple CPU cores and serve multiple ports with worker threads;
 - Inter-process communication and shared memory used for state management;
 - State synchronization mechanism with transactions and subscription;
 - Cache server-side executable JavaScript in memory;
-- API development support: AJAX RPC and Websocket support;
+- Rapid **API** development support: AJAX RPC and **Websocket**;
 - Serve static files from memory cache;
 - Application configuration (for different named environments);
-- Database access layer for PostgreSQL and Relational db schemas;
+- Database access layer for PostgreSQL and relational db schemas;
 - Persistent sessions support with authentication, groups, and anonymous;
 - Multiple protocols: HTTP, HTTPS, WS, WSS;
 - Logging with buffering (lazy write) and rotation (keep logs N days);